 What is Cystic Fibrosis?

-The most important complication of CF is progressive destruction of the lungs, which results in respiratory failure and death in approximately 80 percent of CF patients.
-Fortunately, steady advances in medical treatments for cystic fibrosis have provided a range of therapies to slow or prevent complications, resulting in extended lifespan and improved quality of life for children and adults with CF.
+The most important complication of CF is progressive destruction of the lungs.
+This causes respiratory failure and death in approximately 80 percent of CF patients.
+Fortunately, steady advances in medical treatments for cystic fibrosis have provided a range of therapies to slow or prevent complications.
+New therapies have improved quality of life and extended the lifespan of children and adults.

 How Common Is Cystic Fibrosis?